CodeLanka/ez-net-app/README.md

 Fork, take up an issue, and then work on it.
 Then create pull requests.
 The usual deal.
 We want everyone who are interested to come and pitch in to bring our rural communities to the internet and the possibilities it offer.

 ## Uh, wait, this is in React Native!
 I don't know React Native.
 (Can't we just use Java and Swift?)
 Fantastic.
 You're exactly whom we're looking for!
-Me, the README writer event don't know the language.
+Me, the README writer even don't know the language.
 Isn't it great?
 You now have a real world problem to solve while learning something new.!
 You'll be able to learn React Native AND help a lot of people.
 Wouldn't that be fun?

 ## Licensing
 This application is licensed under the MIT license